kuokuo123/anyrun-websearch-plus/README.md

 ## Usage

-Enter your search-term with a prefix to call for search engine.
+Enter your search term with a prefix to call for the search engine.
 If more than two search engines have the same prefix, select the search action you want with arrow keys.

 ## Configuration